FevenKitsune/OpenLeague/README.md

 # OpenLeague
-The open-source host-it-yourself alternative to MagicLeague.__
+The open-source host-it-yourself alternative to MagicLeague.<br>
 Test